Facebook Tips & Strategies

 By Spencer Lanoue

 You've run a successful Facebook lead ad campaign, and the new leads are officially rolling in - now what?
-Getting that contact information from Facebook into your sales process quickly is the difference between a new customer and a missed opportunity.
-This guide will walk you through exactly how to export your leads from Facebook Ads Manager, showing you every method from simple manual downloads to a fully automated system.
+Getting that contact information from Facebook into your sales process quickly is crucial.
+This guide will walk you through exactly how to export your leads from Facebook Ads Manager, showing you methods from simple manual downloads to a fully automated system.

 The Golden Rule of Lead Follow-Up: Speed Matters